mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 Certain areas of the layout can be replaced with custom components by using the `slots` and `slotProps` props.
 Some possibly useful slots:

+- `appTitle`: allows you to cutomize the app title section in the layout header.

 - `toolbarActions`: allows you to add new items to the toolbar in the header, such as a search bar or button.
 The default `ThemeSwitcher` component can be imported and used if you wish to do so, as shown in the example below.

 - `sidebarFooter`: allows you to add footer content in the sidebar.

-- `branding`: allows you to pass in your own component in the branding section.

 {{"demo": "DashboardLayoutSlots.js", "height": 400, "iframe": true}}